-- 2. Identify and Assess Risks in the Supply Chain - Through a review of the Company's product categories and supplier lists, the Company identified applicable suppliers providing materials or components containing Conflict Minerals, as defined by the Rule, including, without limitation, the smelters, refiners and mines in its supply chain.
-The Company sent CMRT forms to all such suppliers asking them to certify whether their products contained Conflict Minerals, and if so, whether they came from scrap or recycled materials, and if not, whether or not such materials or components containing Conflict Minerals originated from the Covered Countries. - Approximately half of the Company's spend on the Conflict Minerals necessary to the functionality or production of the Covered Products is in raw materials, where the suppliers of these raw materials can be traced back to the mine or smelter.
-Based on the Company's RCOI and due diligence efforts, the Company has determined that 100% of this portion of the conflict materials spend did not originate in the Covered Countries unless they have been certified by an authorized governing body as "Conflict Free."
+2. Identify and Assess Risks in the Supply Chain

+- Through a review of the Company's product categories and supplier lists, the Company identified applicable suppliers providing materials or components containing Conflict Minerals, as defined by the Rule, including, without limitation, the smelters, refiners and mines in its supply chain.
+The Company sent CMRT forms to all such suppliers asking them to certify whether their products contained Conflict Minerals, and if so, whether they came from scrap or recycled materials, and if not, whether or not such materials or components containing Conflict Minerals originated from the Covered Countries. - Based on the Company's RCOI and due diligence efforts, the Company has determined that 100% of this portion of the conflict materials spend did not originate in the Covered Countries unless they have been certified by an authorized governing body as "Conflict Free."
 Several of the raw materials suppliers from which the Company obtains tungsten, tantalum, tin or gold, are on the DRC Conflict Free Smelter List.
 For others that are not, the Company performed due diligence through inquiry and supplier site visits, and in some cases were provided names and locations of the mines from which the raw materials were purchased. - The Company used the cross-industry CMRT which was developed by the EICC, and the Company used the iPoint Conflict Minerals Platform to assist in the data collection, data validation and data storage.
 The Company determined conclusively that, during the Reporting Period, 100% of its raw materials suppliers of tungsten, tantalum, tin and gold (making up 100% of Raw Materials Conflict Spend) did not provide such Conflict Minerals originating in any Covered Country unless they have been certified by an authorized governing body as "Conflict Free."
-The Company further determined that 63% of such Component Suppliers did not provide the Company any parts or components containing tungsten, tantalum, tin or gold originating in the Covered Countries. - The Company also has included in its contract templates, for both raw materials and other suppliers of tungsten, tantalum, tin and gold, a supplier certification confirming that no Conflict Minerals purchased came from the Covered Countries. - 3.
-Design and Implement a Strategy to Respond to Identified Risks - Findings of the RCOI and due diligence efforts, including any identified risks, were gathered, documented and reviewed by the cross-functional team.
+The Company further determined that 65% of such Component Suppliers did not provide the Company any parts or components containing tungsten, tantalum, tin or gold originating in the Covered Countries. - The Company also has included in its contract templates, for both raw materials and other suppliers of tungsten, tantalum, tin and gold, a supplier certification confirming that no Conflict Minerals purchased came from the Covered Countries.

+3. Design and Implement a Strategy to Respond to Identified Risks

+- Findings of the RCOI and due diligence efforts, including any identified risks, were gathered, documented and reviewed by the cross-functional team.
 These findings were further reviewed with the Company's executive management and Board of Directors. - A Risk Management Plan continues to develop.
-In the event that the Company finds that a supplier engages, directly or indirectly, with armed groups in the Covered Countries, the Company would look to source required materials elsewhere, in line with its Conflict Minerals Statement.
+In the event that the Company finds that a supplier engages, directly or indirectly, with armed groups in the Covered Countries, the Company would look to source required materials elsewhere, in line with its Conflict Minerals Statement. - The Company will continue to develop its risk mitigation strategy related to Conflict Minerals, understanding that the supply chain is dynamic.
+Further, the Company will review its supply chain on an annual basis, as required by the Rule, to continually determine the country of origin of the Conflict Minerals necessary to the functionality of production of the Company's products.

-- The Company will continue to develop its risk mitigation strategy related to Conflict Minerals, understanding that the supply chain is dynamic.
-Further, the Company will review its supply chain on an annual basis, as required by the Rule, to continually determine the country of origin of the Conflict Minerals necessary to the functionality of production of the Company's products. - 4.
-Carry out Independent Third Party Audit of Supply Chain (Smelter/Refiner) Due Diligence at Identified Points in the Supply Chain, and Report on Supply Chain Due Diligence - We have enhanced our RCOI process, with the assistance of a third-party supplier and have further standardized the process requiring all suppliers to complete the CMRT.
+- 4. Carry out Independent Third Party Audit of Supply Chain (Smelter/Refiner) Due Diligence at Identified Points in the Supply Chain, and Report on Supply Chain Due Diligence - We have enhanced our RCOI process, with the assistance of a third-party supplier and have further standardized the process requiring all suppliers to complete the CMRT.
 The Company has not obtained a third-party audit of its supply chain. - The Company will continue efforts with suppliers in these product categories to determine the origin of the Conflict Minerals supplied to it.